Skip to content

 Where is the best place you’ve traveled to?
 Or where would you like to visit?

-I’ve been to Paris, London, Dublin, Rome, Florence, and Amsterdam.
+I’ve visited Paris, London, Dublin, Rome, Florence, and Amsterdam.
 They’re all great.
 In the future, I would like to visit Jamaica.

-You have to wear a t-shirt with just one word on it for an entire year.
+You must wear a T-shirt with just one word on it for a year.
 What would that word be, and why?

-Share a fact about you that might surprise people to learn.
+Share a fact about you that might surprise people, too.

-Also, when I was working in Milwaukee, I was a frequent guest curator and co-host for the “80s at 8:30” program on WMSE radio in Milwaukee.
+Also, working in Milwaukee, I was a frequent guest curator and co-host for the “80s at 8:30” program on WMSE radio in Milwaukee.

 What job have you held (besides ECC) that was the most fun, interesting, or difficult?
 Explain why.

 I’ve worked in the media as a visual journalist for decades.
-I was working at Modern Healthcare magazine (Crain Communications) during the passage of the Affordable Care Act (ACA) in 2010 and the SCOTUS ruling in 2012.
+I worked at Modern Healthcare magazine (Crain Communications) during the passage of the Affordable Care Act (ACA) in 2010 and the SCOTUS ruling in 2012.
 We had a reporter in the courtroom when Justice Roberts saved Obamacare.
 There were at least 37 Congressional repeal efforts while I was at the magazine.
-I was creating editorial cartoons about healthcare and getting letters to the editor about them.
+I created editorial cartoons about healthcare and got letters from the editor about them.
 I also created many healthcare infographics, including a timeline of healthcare reform that stretched back to Germany in 1883.
 We were part of the national conversation.
 Those were exciting times to be in a healthcare newsroom.

 Name someone you admire and explain why.

 Ed Paschke was Chicago’s preeminent “Imagist” painter.
 He taught at Northwestern while I was a graduate student.
 He was encouraging and wished me success in all my endeavors.
-I visited him in his studio a few times after graduation, and he allowed me to take photographs of him to use for a portrait.
+I visited him in his studio a few times after graduation, and he allowed me to photograph him for a portrait.
 When I had an exhibition of portraits (including his) at a gallery in Old Town, Chicago, he and his wife came to see the show.
 I always appreciated his teachings, friendship, and support.

 What was your most valuable life lesson?